-It sounds obvious that businesses should make the customer a focal point in their strategy.
+It sounds obvious that businesses should make the customer a focal point in their customer service strategy.
 Quality customer service is about more than anticipating their problems, it’s also about making decisions that consistently put your customer first.

 Being truly customer-centric is about giving your support team a voice in your company to influence decision-making across departments.
 Don’t be shy about making this obvious.

 It pays to let your customers know that their input has an impact.

 Why is it important to provide quality customer service?